RocknRoot/Zomburl/README.md

 Needed informations are:

+* HASH - allow you to hash your shortened url (default: false)
 * SERVER_URL - this will be the http accessed domain to get final url.
 * DB_NAME - Database name located in db directory.